shish/rosettaboy/README.md

-language look bad, pull requests to fix that _might_ be welcome too, but "simplicity and consistency" are going to take priority (eg an "add an `inline` flag to this function" would be great but "replace python's CPU interpreter with a JIT compiler written as a C extension module" would probably be rejected)
+language look bad, pull requests to fix that _might_ be welcome too, but "simplicity and consistency" are going to take priority (eg an "add an `inline` flag to this function" would be great but "replace python's CPU interpreter with a JIT compiler written as a C extension module" would probably be rejected[0])

+[0] That said if somebody wanted to come up with a separate "python but all the slow parts are replaced with C modules like they would be in a real app" implementation, that could be interesting...